 By Senior Immigration Lawyer, Pamela Pau

-If you wish to book a consultation for us to assess your potential visa options, please contact us at [email protected].
+If you wish to book a consultation as an individual to have your potential visa options assessed, or as a business wishing to sponsor an employee, please contact us at [email protected].

 Disclaimer: Please note the information contained in this article is current as of 1 May 2023 and is subject to change.
 The information contained in this article is of a general nature only and does not constitute legal advice.
 Individuals should not act on the basis of the information contained in this article without first seeking formal immigration law advice.